 127-129 Parkway, London NW1 7PS

 Part of the Gordon Ramsay group, this Camden gastropub is just a few minutes walk from the zoo.
-The pizzas are pretty darned good and they do a lovely afternoon tea here for £24.
+The children's menu here features dishes from Ramsay's daughter Tilly's first cookbook, so you'll find margherita pizzette or Tilly's slamdunk meatballs and pasta for £7.

 63-65 Parkway, London NW1 7PP